AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When a small ellipse is used to annotate assets, the ellipse overlaps with the number of the annotation in the print version (NPR-36114).

-* In Column view, in some cases, [!DNL Experience Manager] does not prompt for duplicate asset conflict when a duplicate asset is uploaded (NPR-36048).
+* Sometime, in Column view, [!DNL Experience Manager] does not prompt for duplicate asset conflict when a duplicate asset is uploaded (NPR-36048).

 * Share Link dialog does not close by clicking close button if it is opened and no changes are made (NPR-36030).